Daniel

 for the first time.
 It operated reliably over two weeks, and met

-its inventors' expectations for reducing emissions of pollutants,
+its inventors' expectations for reducing emissions of

-particularly nitrogen oxides (NOx).
-NOx emissions were reduced by
+pollutants, particularly nitrogen oxides (NOx).
+NOx emissions

-engine running on gasoline.
+emissions of an engine running on gasoline.

 "This is a major milestone in showing the feasibility of a

-plasma-boosted fuel reformer for reducing vehicle pollution," said
+plasma-boosted fuel reformer for reducing vehicle pollution,"

-Plasma Science and Fusion Center (PSFC).
+the Plasma Science and Fusion Center (PSFC).
 Dr. Cohn will be

 presenting the work November 18 at a meeting of the American